 Make sure your plates have a good anti-spall coating!
 (It looks like rough black paint.)
 This is crucial.

-These pieces of metal are called “spall,” and they can kill you just as surely as a bullet can, especially if a piece hits you in an artery.
+That cloud of metal is called “spall,” and it can kill you just as surely as a bullet can, especially if a piece hits you in an artery.

 Anti-spall coating absorbs and deflects that junk.

 The higher the level, the more protection body armor gives you.

 Most soft body armor is level 2 because it can only stop pistol rounds.
 AR500 plates are level 3, because it can stop pistol AND rifle rounds.

 Some manufactures make what they call 3+ armor, which can stop not only ordinary rifle bullets, but armor penetrating rounds like the .556 green tip!